S-WW/SWW-Weather/README.md

 # [The "is it a" subdomain](https://isita.sogfulday.today)

-### A side project making use of weather apis to detect if it is a "sogful" day today or not
+### A side project making use of weather apis to detect if it is a "sogful" day today

 ![banner](/banner.png)